Complex Number Calculator

-Complex numbers have a lot in common with the Cartesian coordinate system, because they are pairs of numbers on a Cartesian complex plane.
+Complex numbers have a lot in common with the Cartesian coordinate system because they are pairs of numbers on a Cartesian complex plane.
 It's helpful to imagine complex numbers as vectors on that complex plane.
 The formulas which transform complex numbers from Cartesian form to polar form are exactly the same as classical coordinate transformations:

-where is the modulus/absolute value of the complex number, is known as an argument or phase (sometimes we use notation

-tan is the tangent of the given argument.
+where is the modulus/absolute value of the complex number, is known as an argument or phase (sometimes we use notation ), and is the tangent of the given argument.

 Similarly, the length of a vector in the two-dimensional Euclidean plane is the distance between its end and the origin of the coordinate system.
 The angle is measured from the X-axis counterclockwise, and it can vary from to or from to (depending on convention since both are equivalent).

-Knowing that, we can write any complex number using its polar coordinates on that plane:
+Knowing that we can write any complex number using its polar coordinates on that plane:

 There is also another way to rewrite this number, using the Euler formula:

-exp() is an exponent function, the base of which is the number .
+where is an exponent function, the base of which is the number .
 Because of the periodicity property, we can see that:

-k is any integer number.
+where is any integer number.

 Basic operations with complex numbers - sum and difference

 When performing simple operations with complex numbers, it's helpful to think about them as vectors.
-Then, it's pretty straightforward how to achieve both addition and subtraction of complex numbers.
+Then, it's pretty straightforward to achieve both addition and subtraction of complex numbers.